PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 | <span className="text-green text-lg">✔</span> Easy to compare with other companies                                       | <span className="text-red text-lg">✖</span> Not useful for companies with low-profile brands – e.g. enterprise products  |
 | <span className="text-green text-lg">✔</span> Positive feedback and growth is highly motivating                          | <span className="text-red text-lg">✖</span> It's tempting (and easy) to rationalize negative word-of-mouth               |

-## Indicator #2: User feedback & PMF Survey
+## Indicator #2: PMF Survey

 - **Type:** Leading
 - **Good for:** Most B2B and B2C products

 Like word of mouth, _consistently_ positive user feedback is an indicator of product-market fit.
 There's a decent chance you're onto a winner when people tell you they can't live without your product.

-To this end, the [PMF Survey](https://pmfsurvey.com/) is a twist on the classic Net Promoter Score, but it's designed _specifically_ for finding product-market fit, and creating a feedback loop for user feedback.
+To this end, the [PMF Survey](https://pmfsurvey.com/) is a twist on the classic Net Promoter Score (NPS), but it's designed _specifically_ for finding product-market fit, and creating a feedback loop for user feedback.

 Created by entrepreneur Sean Ellis, the core question (among others) it asks is: